tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: sort out synonyms like 'exit' and 'sit'
 		- TBD: doc_string to discuss "translucent" scope in Seat (e.g. can't interact w/ Seat itself)
 		- TBD: doc_string re: Seat as precursor to Vehical
+		- TBD: doc_string re: Nested Rooms can't be nested (no chairs on stages)
 	- TBD: Throne
 		- TBD: Description when 'sit': "feels out of kilter - pushed or pulled out of alignment"
 		- TBD: autogen text would need to be conditional (i.e. before & after broach dispensed)